Term deposits for kids

 Are there any special rules for term deposits for children?

 When it comes to a child's term deposit, banks have different rules and criteria.
 Some have a minimum age of 12, some 15 ,and others even offer you a baby savings account for serious forward-planning.
-As long as the child is under 18 years of age at the time the account is opened, it's fine.
-Although, if Junior's 18th birthday is nigh then it makes more sense to wait for a grown-up account.
+However, there’s nothing stopping you from opening a term deposit for your child, in your name, but the tax rules might be different (more on that later).

 What are the benefits of term deposit accounts for children?

-Why not just open a regular savings account and use that for the foreseeable?
+Why not just open a regular savings account and use that for the foreseeable future?
 Because there are particular advantages to using term deposits, no matter the age of the account holder.
-For children, however, they're a particularly good idea simply because time is on their side.

 Your child can't get to their money easily